npm/pneumatic-tubes/README.md

 npm login
 ```

-### 4. Create a text file containing the packages you wish to migrate
+### 4. Create a text file containing the packages in the organization you wish to migrate

 _Note: you can only publish scoped packages to your private registry._